Who cares what everyone else thinks? It's time we stopped feeling guilty for doing what we want

 We build up expectations of what we should be doing; what we should look like; where we should be going.
 The often 'picture-perfect' lives portrayed on Instagram don't help.

 Related: Five easy ways to practice self-love and kindness today

 But very few of us will follow that pre-set, idyllic path.
 Life is unpredictable and we have to make the best of whatever situation we’re in – without feeling guilty for our choices.

 You don't have to sign up for a marathon just because your friends did, nor do you have to wear make-up every day or eat porridge each morning.
 Life is for living, after all.

 Here are eight things we should stop feeling guilty right now:

 Staying in when it's sunny outside

-Something about a hot, summer's day makes you feel like you should be outside, enjoying the weather.
-But if you're tired; hungover; have a Netflix series to catch up on; or if you just don't feel like it; then why bother?
+Something about a bright, sunny day makes you feel like you should be outside, enjoying the weather.
+But if you're tired, or have a Netflix series to catch up on, or if you just don't feel like it – then why bother?
 If the things you want to do are inside, then why feel guilty about not going outside?
 Life is too short for that carry-on.

 While some people think napping is a lazy man's hobby, it's actually really good for you.
 A study published in the June issue of Psychologies magazine says a 20-minute nap can boost brain productivity by up to 40%.

 What's more, it goes on to say how napping in the afternoon is more beneficial than staying in bed for an extra 20-minutes each morning.
 If that's not good enough, studies show having a brief nap during the day can also boost learning, memory, and creative problem-solving.